 Reid lives on

 Senate Democratic leader Harry Reid won the country’s most high-profile Senate race after a brutal battle with Tea Party favourite Sharron Angle in Nevada.
-He said he was determined to renew the struggle to create jobs and bolster the economy.

 “The bell that just rang isn’t the end of the fight.
 It’s the start of the next round,” Reid told jubilant supporters in Nevada.